 While we wouldn’t consider these JDM cars to be Nissan Skyline look-alikes, they are definitely cheaper fun alternatives.

 10. Honda Prelude

 This is yet another forgotten car from the ’90s.
 Back then, Prelude’s were everywhere, which is why you can get a second or third-generation Prelude for substantially less than what a GT-R costs.
 Granted, the Prelude will have nowhere the performance that Godzilla has, but the top-of-the-line SIR V-Tec JDM Prelude makes a respectable 217hp, making it great fun to drive on city streets.

 9. Mazda RX-8

 We had to include a rotary engine car on this list.
 The RX-8 was Mazda’s attempt to try and capture the same popularity the RX-7 had with the RX-8.
-Sadly however, that never happened.
+Sadly, however, that never happened.
 Poor sales, horrible gas mileage, and unreliable engines made for low demand.
 That being said, you can still find good examples starting at around $6,000 that you have a lot of fun with.

 8. Nissan Silvia

 This is a great alternative for those who want a fast and fun vehicle that doesn’t cost a fortune.
 Fortunately, the S14 Silvia provides a great driving experience at a fraction of the price.
-Plenty of them were made and prices start at just under $5,000.
+Plenty of them was made and prices start at just under $5,000.

 7. Toyota Celica GT-Four (ST205)